 Like anything else in life, your body’s cartilage wears down over time.
 Unfortunately, that might mean your bones are grinding together.
 Or, it might simply mean that the rough spots of the cartilage are rubbing together and creating a squeaking noise.

 Are Noisy Joints a Bad Sign?

 Keep in mind that even though your body is making noise, it isn’t necessarily trying to get your attention.
 Most doctors agree that joint sounds are common and nothing to worry about.
-Where you should begin listening to your body is when the snapping from your joints is joined by pain or inflammation.
-A painful joint that makes noise usually indicates a bigger problem than an unstretched muscle.
+Where you should begin listening to your body is when the snapping from your joints is joined by pain or swelling.
+A painful joint that makes noise usually indicates a bigger problem than just an unstretched muscle.
 Over time, as the cartilage wears down, a person may develop arthritis.
 Additionally, painful and noisy joints might indicate torn cartilage, broken or fractured bones, or a strained ligament.
-Cracking commonly occurs in knees, shoulders, hands, ankles, and hips.
+Cracking commonly occurs in the knees, shoulders, hands, ankles, and hips.

 How to Keep Your Joints from Making Noise

 Pretty much everyone will experience noisy joints at some point in their life.
 However, the best way to prevent excessive snapping and popping is to stay active.
 Consistent exercise keeps your muscles and tendons stretched and lubricated.
 It’s a good idea to keep a daily fitness goal so that you can be sure to cover all of your major joints.